TVS Jupiter 125

-TVS has launched the Jupiter 125, with prices starting from Rs 73,400 (ex-showroom, Delhi) for the base variant.
-This is the Hosur-based manufacturer’s first family-oriented125cc scooter as the TVS NTorq 125 is more of a sporty offering targeted at younger audiences.
-The Jupiter 125 comes with the largest underseat storage, unique first-in-segment apron-mounted fuel tank cap, and a few other practical features.
+The TVS Jupiter 125 is the Hosur-based company’s first family-oriented 125cc scooter as the TVS NTorq 125 is more on the sporty side of things targeted at younger audiences.
+The Jupiter 125 comes with the largest-in-segment underseat storage, a unique first-in-segment apron-mounted fuel tank cap, and a few other features that make it very practical.
 You can read all about the scooter in our launch report here.

 TVS Jupiter 125 Price:

 TVS Jupiter 125 Features:

-The TVS Jupiter 125 boasts LED DRLs, headlight and tail lamp.
+The TVS Jupiter 125 boasts of LED DRLs, headlight and tail lamp.
 You get a semi-digital instrument cluster that shows the real-time and average mileage, distance to empty, triple trip meters, odometer, clock, low voltage indicator, helmet reminder and a fuel gauge.
-The scooter also features a silent starter along with a stop-start system to improve efficiency in heavy traffic.
-There’s a massive 33-litre underseat storage, large enough to accommodate two ISI-certified helmets, besides an apron-mounted two-litre cubbyhole with an integrated charging port, and a retractable hook.
+The scooter also features a silent starter along with a stop-start system to improve efficiency in peak traffic.
+A massive 33-litre under seat storage can accommodate two ISI-certified helmets, along with an apron-mounted two-litre cubbyhole and an integrated charging port, with a retractable hook.
 Interestingly, the fuel tank cap is on the apron (a segment-first feature), making refuelling a breeze.

 TVS Jupiter 125 Engine: